646e62/legal-citation-parser/README.md

 * CanLII citations.

 Version 0.5.x introduces several new features with significant behind-the-scenes improvements.
 Most importantly, all of the code has been refactored to work with a class structure for a Citation object, rather than as a simple set of functions that return a dictionary/JSON file.
 This allows for more flexibility and scalability in the future while solving numerous bugs and issues present in previous versions.

+Version 0.5.1 fixes an error that caused some functions to fail, rather than return None values, for erroneous parser results.

 ## Metadata